rse/vmix-scripts/input-bridge.md

 a second vMix instance.
 For instance, when you have 4 cameras and 7 virtual PTZ, you would want to offload the corresponding 28 inputs.
-Unfortunately, on a 1 Gbps network link you can transmit just a maximum of eight 1080p30, or six 1080p60, or four 2160p30, or two 2160p60 NDI streams between the two vMix instances.
-You would need at least a 10 Gbps network link and use not more than 2160p30 if all the 28 inputs should be available on both vMix instances again.
+Unfortunately, on a 1 Gbps network link you can transmit just a maximum of eight 1080p30, or six 1080p60, or four 2160p30, or two 2160p60, NDI streams between the two vMix instances.
+You would need at least a 10 Gbps network link and use not more than 2160p30 if all the 28 inputs should be used on both vMix instances in parallel.

 Solution
 --------